akikels/homeassistant-revoltab/README.md

 # Revoltab HIDE Integration for Home Assistant

-This custom integration allows you to control and monitor **Revoltab HIDE** devices (retractable scent/power sockets) directly from Home Assistant.
+This custom integration allows you to control and monitor **Revoltab HIDE** devices directly from Home Assistant.
 It utilizes the Revoltab Cloud API to provide seamless control and real-time status updates.

 ## ✨ Features
 * **Power Control**: Turn your HIDE device on or off (Start/Stop).
-* **Intensity Adjustment**: Set the operation intensity (0-100%) via a slider.
+* **Intensity Selection**: Choose from 7 predefined levels (Subtle to Intense) for easy control.
+* **Intensity Slider**: A dedicated level slider (1-7) for precise intensity management.
-* **Fill Level Monitoring**: Track the remaining capacity (scent/liquid) in percent.
+* **Fill Level Monitoring**: Track the remaining scent/liquid capacity in percent.
-* **Connectivity Status**: Monitor if your device is currently online or offline.
+* **Connectivity Status**: Real-time monitoring of your device's online/offline status.
-* **Automatic Synchronization**: Status updates every 10 seconds (configurable) to match the Revoltab App.
-* **Device Grouping**: All entities (switch, slider, sensors) are grouped under a single "HIDE" device for a clean UI.
+* **Configurable Polling**: Adjust the update interval (Pollrate) directly in the UI without touching any code.
+* **Modern UI**: Includes official branding with logos and icons for a native Home Assistant feel.

 ---